 From Hervey Bay escorted tours to Fraser Island depart daily or self-drive packages are available with a flight or barge crossing option.
 Hervey Bay is also a major access point for Lady Elliot Island, first of the Islands of The Great Barrier Reef, with flights running several times a day.

 Hervey Bay Adventure Experiences

 In perfect, stinger-free water enjoy kayaking, yachting, diving, water and jet skiing, wind surfing and snorkelling.
 Boating and fishing enthusiasts enjoy estuary, beach, jetty, reef and game fishing.
 Join a tour or charter your own vessel, yacht or houseboat.
-Of course you can always skydive over Fraser Island and Rainbow Beach!

 Enjoy a bicycle ride along the picturesque foreshore, visit places such as the Orchid House within the beautiful Botanical Gardens, the Marina area or one of the many restaurants and cafes situated along the Esplanade.

 Visitors to Hervey Bay can choose from a range of accommodation styles, catering for all tastes and budgets.
 Several of the accommodation houses, attractions and general facilities are also accessible for people with disabilities.